-Wilton tip #3 for outline icing on the cake
+- Wilton tip number 3 for outline icing on the cake

-Wilton grass tip #233 for the grass on the cake board.
+- Wilton grass tip number 233 for the grass on the cake board.

 And here is how I put this cake together:

-Since the cake was baked in a shaped pan, there was no need for any sculpting work.
-I started off with body of the car and covered it in red icing.
-I smoothened the butter icing on the body of cake, leaving out the car wind shield, windows and the wheels.
+- Since the cake was baked in a shaped pan, there was no need for any sculpting work.
+I started off with the body of the car and covered it in red icing.
+I smoothened the butter icing on the body of the cake, leaving out the car windshield, windows, and the wheels.

 And that was it.
 The cake was done.
 Overall, this car was fairly easy to make, the only thing that took me some time was working with the butter icing as it requires a fair bit of smoothing which I did with my icing spatula.